-Project element Allowance relative to approved element Requirement for project update including any requirements under Rule 012, there cannot be any unresolved objections to the project arising from the final project update. not required or that it was undertaken.
+Project element Allowance relative to approved element Requirement for project update those specified in the original application.
+Participant involvement program.
+If new or additional notification or consultation is required, including any requirements under Rule 012, there cannot be any unresolved objections to the project arising from the final project update.
+Confirm that new or additional notification or consultation either was not required or that it was undertaken.
 Provide a summary of any new or additional notification or consultation that was undertaken.
 Confirm that there are no unresolved objections to the project arising from the final project update.
 Final plant site layout.
-Provide a final plant site drawing and map with locations and descriptions of the project's major components and the site boundary, and provide a .kml/.kmz file.
+Provide a final plant site drawing and map with locations and descriptions of the project's major components and the site boundary.; and Also provide a Keyhole Markup Language (.kml/.kmz) file that contains the geospatial data of each major component as explained in TP5.

-If an applicant is making minor alterations to an existing or approved but not yet constructed thermal power plant that exceed the final project update allowances set out in Table 4.6, pursuant to sections 11, 12 and 18.2 of the Hydro and Electric Energy Regulation, the applicant may submit a letter of enquiry.
+If an applicant is making minor alterations to an existing or approved but not yet constructed thermal power plant that exceed the final project update allowances set out in Table 4.68 but do not have potential adverse impacts on the environment or any person, the applicant may submit a letter of enquiry.
 In the letter of enquiry, the applicant must provide information respecting the need, nature, extent, land affected and the timing of the alterations.
 The applicant must demonstrate that the proposed alterations do not have any adverse impacts on the environment or any person.

-If an applicant is making changes to an existing or approved but not yet constructed thermal power plant that exceed the final project update allowances outlined in Table 4.6 and do not meet the criteria for a letter of enquiry, the applicant must file a complete amendment application that provides all applicable information required within subsection 4.5.2.
+If an applicant is making changes to an existing or approved but not yet constructed thermal power plant that exceed the final project update allowances outlined in Table 4.68 and do not meet the criteria for a letter of enquiry, the applicant must file a complete amendment application that provides all applicable information required within subsection 4.5.2.